Skip to content

 conda install conda-forge::e3sm_compareview

-To update the tools to newer versions, first find the most recent version numbers using the links in the summary table near the top of this page, then use the following commands, replacing the version numbers by what you need:
+To update the tools to newer versions, first find the most recent version numbers using the links in the summary table above, then use the following commands, replacing the version numbers by what you need:

 sh